ListifyProject/ListifyApp/README.md

 ## About project:

-**Listify** is an application where people create to do lists and achieve their goals.
+**Listify** is an application where pxeople create to do lists and achieve their goals.

 ## Features:
 - **Users:** register, login.